 October brings an end to the summer heat and so much family fun that one guide simply does not suffice.
 This month’s guide to family-friendly events includes outings sure to please every member of your family.
-Whether your crew is interested in food, history, music, sports, or outdoor fun, we’ve got you covered.
-As you try to decide how to spend these glorious weekends (and weekdays), please also take a look at our super useful guide to the area’s best pumpkin patches and fall activities and our list of the Top Apple Picking Orchards in the DC Area.
+Whether your crew is interested in science, history, music, movies, or outdoor fun, we’ve got you covered.
+As you try to decide how to spend these glorious weekends (and weekdays), please also take a look at our super useful Guide to Fall Activities and Events.
+It includes our guides to Pumpkin Patches and Fall Farms, Apple Picking Orchards, Halloween Happenings, and more.

 National Children’s Museum